Share

 4. Be disciplined about documentation.

 An iterative project thrives on adapting to change.
-But to avoid yourself getting lost in the sea of change, set up a system and track any new lessons learned team feedback and the improvements you’ve made with each iteration.
+To avoid getting lost in the sea of change, set up a system and track any new lessons learned team feedback and the improvements you’ve made with each iteration.

 Diligent documentation serves two purposes: